 I can definitely relate to you!
 I feel the same way because I’m really not confident in my writing skills and I feel more comfortable keeping things short and showing more photos.
 But I want to get better at writing and write longer posts.
 I found that people are interested in reading posts but at the same time appreciate smaller paragraphs for easy reading.
 What helps me is getting a friend or family member to read over and edit my post.
 I get my sister to edit it over email.
 And I also think reading other blogs is helpful.
 Another thing is that people are receptive to conversational/casual writing.
 Just be you!
 It’s not like our blogs our really professional…right? lol.

 Hope this helps!

 I had an English professor you would have loved.
 He felt as if the best writing wasn’t always grammatically correct but came from the heart.
-I mean, yea he taught us how to use and improve writing skills and all…it just wasn’t a life or death thing.posted over 2 years ago
+I mean, yea he taught us how to use and improve writing skills and all…it just wasn’t a life or death thing.posted about 3 years ago

 When I’m stuck, I usually just start writing like it’s my diary (with out the too in-depth details).
 I feel as if, when writing, if it comes from the heart, and flows it’s better for someone to read.
 And one trick that I use for myself; try to flow into different topics as best as you can.
 Things such as: however, therefor, also, including, on the other hand, etc, are great for keeping the ideas going!